pearsonc/pvs/README.md

 # 🛡️ PVS: The Automated VPN Rotator, Management, and Monitoring Service

-**PVS (Project VPN Switcher)** is a robust daemon designed for Ubuntu-based systems that automatically manages, monitors, and rotates OpenVPN connections to enhance privacy and ensure consistent connectivity.
+**PVS (Pearson VPN Service)** is a robust daemon designed for Ubuntu-based systems that automatically manages, monitors, and rotates OpenVPN connections to enhance privacy and ensure consistent connectivity.

 PVS currently supports **ExpressVPN** and **ProtonVPN**.